hughperkins/securewebcmd/README.md

 No. Not encrypted, simply, one needs to know the password, if one wants the request sent to the server to be executed on the server.
 The request and the results themselves are sent in clear.

+If you use https, then the traffic is encrypted :-)

 # Is it secure from a man-in-middle attack?

 No.  If someone can change the traffic en-route, they can change the javascript sent to the browser.
+(If you use https, you're more secure on this front, as long as you have some way of validating that the certificate you are receiving on the browser is the one the server is using).

 # Can I use https?